themuffinator/muffmode/README.md

 # Welcome to the Muff Mode!

 ## What is Muff Mode?
 Muff Mode is a server-side mod for [QUAKE II Remastered](https://github.com/id-Software/quake2-rerelease-dll).
-With a focus on multiplayer, it provides an in-game menu,  bug fixes, minor gameplay tweaks and a host of new settings and features to create a more well-rounded experience.
+With a focus on multiplayer, it provides an in-game menu,  bug fixes, minor refinements and gameplay tweaks and a host of new settings and features to create a more well-rounded experience.

+## Installation
+- Back up your original game_x64.dll in your rerelease dir.
+- Download the latest release zip.
+- Extract the zip to your "Quake 2" folder.

 ## Feature Overview
-- Refined HUD and scoreboard, more purpose-built for what information is needed.
-Frag messages on HUD (showing position in match) have been added.
+- Refined HUD and scoreboard, more purpose-built for what information is needed and some extra features:
+	* Frag messages (also showing position in match)
+	* Dynamic miniscores
 - A game menu for joining a match and viewing mod and server settings.
 - A selection of new game modifications: Vampiric Damage, Nade Fest, Weapons Frenzy.
-- A number of minor balance tweaks and many new server settings added.
+- A number of minor refinements, balance tweaks and many new server settings added.
 - Enhanced teamplay with team balancing, improved team handling, communicating joined team to players and friendly fire warnings.
 - Extensive controls over specific map item spawns and entity string overrides.
 - EyeCam spectating, smooth with aim prediction